gobeyondidentity/customer-docs/docs/contribute/style-guide.md

 ```

-- 👉 When there's a lot to say under a top-level heading, look for two or more distinct topics, and use lower-level headings (subheads) to break up the large section into more scannable chunks.
+- 👉 Keep headings as short as possible, and put the most important idea at the beginning.
+When there's a lot to say under a top-level heading, look for two or more distinct topics, and use lower-level headings (subheads) to break up the large section into more scannable chunks.
 If you can't find at least two distinct topics, skip the lower-level headings.

 - Avoid having two headings in a row without text in between—that might indicate a problem with organization or that the headings are redundant.
 But don't insert filler text just to separate the headings.

 - Each new heading represents a new or more specific topic.
 The heading should introduce the topic in an interesting way.

 - Use headings judiciously.
 One heading level is usually plenty for a page or two of content.
 For long content, you might need to use additional heading levels.

-- 👉 Keep headings as short as possible, and put the most important idea at the beginning.

 - Be as specific as you can to catch the reader's attention, and be even more detailed with lower-level headings.
 For example, a lower-level heading should be more specific than a top-level heading.